thomaskonrad/convert-bev-address-data-python/readme.md

 The original script only runs on Windows systems.
 This one performs the same task as the original, but relies on Python.
 The gdal Python-Module or ArcPy (much, much slower!) needs to be installed to perform reprojection.

+## Required libraries

+On Debian based systems you need to install `python3-gdal` library for this script to run.

 ## Usage

 The main difference to the original is that you do not need to specify an input file name. ~~Just execute the script from within the unzipped data from the BEV.~~ The newest version of this script attempts to download the data directly.
 Of course, you can just put the *.zip file (or its extracted content) in the same directory as the script to avoid an automatic download.